kiboschool/course-web-development-fundamentals/src/lessons/advanced-javascript/node-and-npm.md

 After importing the package, we then use the variable name, `packageAlias` in this case to access the functions exposed by the package.

-In the `to-lower-case` package, there is a function called `isLowerCase` which can use.
+In the `to-lower-case` package, there is a function called `isLowerCase` which we can use.

 ```js
 var packageAlias = require('is-lower-case')